 A. WORK EXCHANGE

 Work exchanges are usually unpaid, but your living expenses are close to nothing since you get free accommodation and sometimes free food and other perks in exchange for your efforts.

 Some work exchanges look for travelers with particular skill sets.
-I’ve used my writing and social media skills to live and work in a little resort in Ecuador’s cloud forest, at a surf camp in Costa Rica , and with a community tourism project in rural South Africa.
+I’ve used my writing skills to live and work in a little resort in Ecuador’s cloud forest, at a surf camp in Costa Rica , and with a community tourism project in rural South Africa.

 I’ve also worked on a family lodge in the mountains of Ecuador and in hostels in Porto, Portugal and Marrakech, Morocco.
 These jobs consisted of tidying rooms, making beds, and preparing food, which basically ANYONE can do.
 The work was easy and I got to live in amazing places for free.

 B. GET A VISA AND A PAID JOB